On this page

 Payments twice a month

 You can choose to be paid universal credit twice a month.
-If you don't make this choice, your universal credit will be paid once a month.
+If you do not make this choice, your universal credit will be paid once a month.

 If you choose more frequent payments, your next payment of universal credit will be made at the same time of the month, but will only be half as much.
 The second part of your payment will be around 15 days later, but this may change if that date is a weekend or a bank holiday.

 Payment of rent to your landlord